OfficeDev/O365-EDU-Tools/EDUGraphAPIs/Rostering/resources/educationschool.md

 # educationSchool resource type

 A school.
-Schools are Administrative Units underneath and can be found as them in the graph.
+educationSchool currently corresponds one-to-one with Administrative Unit and shares the same id.
+However, this relationship is not guaranteed for future versions of the Microsoft Graph.
 This is a subtype of [educationOrganization](educationorganization.md).

 ## Methods